Medicare is health insurance for people who are 65 or older.

 Medicare is health insurance for people who are 65 or older.
 It is one of the few perks you get as you age.
 No matter what your health status you can get Medicare just because you are turning 65!
 If you are not receiving Social Security you need to contact Social Security 90 days before you turn 65 or 90 days after you turn 65.
 If you miss this time period your next sign up is at open enrollment Oct 15 to December 7.
 Open enrollment comes every year.

 Medicare Part A is your hospitalization coverage.
 If you have worked you will get Medicare Part A free of charge when you sign up for your Social Security.
 However, if you decide to delay your Social Security until you are older you can still get Medicare Part A of $104.00 a month in 2015.
 The costs may change every year.
 Even if you decide to delay your Social Security payout, or you are currently insured under an employer’s plan you should still sigh up for Medicare Part A when you turn 65, so you are not tagged with a penalty for not signing up on or 90 days prior to your 65th birthday.
-Yep for every year you delay in singing up for Medicare Part A the penalty is 15% of the Medicare Part A premium a month for the remainder of your life.
-It pays you to sign up for Medicare Part A on your or before your 65th birthday regardless if your collect your Social Security now or latter.
+Yep for every year you delay in singing up for Medicare Part A the penalty is 10% of the Medicare Part A premium a month.
+It pays you to sign up for Medicare Part A on your or before your 65th birthday regardless if your collect your Social Security now or later.

-This coverage also gives you worldwide coverage and allows you to see any provider that accepts Medicare.
-Medicare helps cover doctors’ and other health care providers’ services, outpatient care, curable medical equipment, and home health care.
+This coverage also gives you limited worldwide coverage and allows you to see any provider that accepts Medicare.
+Medicare helps cover doctors’ and other health care providers’, durable medical equipment, and home health care.
 It helps cover some preventive service to help maintain your health and to keep certain illnesses from getting worse.

 Medicare Part C offers health plan options run by Medicare-approved private insurance companies.
 Medicare Advantage Plans are a way to get the benefits and services covered under Part A and Part B. Most Medicare Advantage Plans cover Medicare prescription drug coverage (Part D).
 Some Medicare Advantage Plans may include extra benefits for an extra cost.